0xMiden/miden-client/crates/web-client/docs/debug_wasm.md

 Once you have both the debug WASM and the Chrome extension, we need to link the dependency to the JS app we're debugging.

-1. Link the package, cd to: `miden-client/crates/web-client` and run:
+1. Once you have the web client built with debug symbols, we have to use it as a dependency, for that we'll use [yarn link](https://classic.yarnpkg.com/lang/en/docs/cli/link/), run this in your local copy of miden-client:
 ```
-yarn link
+make link-web-client-dep
 ```
-2. In the root of the project you're debugging, run this:
+2. Then, run this command in the root of the project that needs to be debugged:
 ```
 yarn link "@demox-labs/miden-sdk"
 ```
-3. When you open the devtools with chrome, you will see an output like this:
+Essentially,`yarn link` makes the project use the local modified version of the sdk instead of the NPM hosted one.
+Now, when you open the devtools with chrome, you will see an output like this:
 ![dev-tools-output](./devtools-output.png).

 You should also be able to see the rust source in the devtools source tab:
 ![source-example](./source-example.png)

-Also, you should see friendlier stack traces:
+Also, you should see friendlier stack-traces:
 ![stack-trace-example](./stack-trace-example.png)